Faton Xhemaili

-Faton Xhemaili (Фатон Џемаиљи; born 15 November 1998) is an Albanian professional footballer who plays as a left-back for Regionalliga Bayern club SV Wacker Burghausen.
+Faton Xhemaili (Фатон Џемаиљи; born 15 November 1998) is an Albanian professional footballer who plays as a left-back for Regionalliga Bayern club TSV Buchbach.

 Club career

 Early years

 Born in Biljača, part of Bujanovac Municipality, located within Preševo Valley, a region in Serbia with Albanian majority.
 Xhemaili started playing in the youth team of Tërnoci from where he moved to Germany in summer 2016 to play in the youth side of TSV Schott Mainz in the season 2016–17.

 Radnik Surdulica

 In summer 2017 he returned to Serbian and joined the youth team of FK Radnik Surdulica.
 Being a newly promoted club to the Serbian SuperLiga, Radnik was looking for ways to challenge the vast majority of clubs in the league which were already established clubs at Serbian top-level.
 One way the club from Surdulica tried to diminish the gap was by recruiting talented Albanian players originally from the neighbouring Preševo Valley and Kosovo.
 Among them, the highlights go to Iljasa Zulfiu from Miratovac who was playing at local side Murina, and the other was Xhemaili, whose regular performances in the youth team of semi-professional German side TSV Schott Mainz gave a positive indication about his future potential and quality.